ibm-cloud-docs/databases-for-postgresql/howto-read-replica.md

 ### Time to completion

-The promote recipe completes only when the database is highly available.
-However, read/write availability occurs after about 10 minutes with one major caveat: the database is not highly available until the recipe completes.
+The promote task completes only when the database is highly available.
+However, read/write availability occurs after about 10 minutes with one major caveat: the database is not highly available until the task completes.

 The full promotion time of a read-replica is determined by the size of the data in two possible ways:
 - Read replicas are single members.
 When promoted, the formation spec is changed to two members, which creates a second replica.
 The creation time of that replica depends on the size of the data.
 The creation of that replica runs at 25 MB/s to avoid saturating the network.
 As databases grow, the creation can take a substantial amount of time.
-The recipe does not complete until the creation of that replica is done.
+The task does not complete until the creation of that replica is done.
-- If you choose to take a backup as part of the promotion, the completion of that backup also needs to finish before the recipe completes.
+- If you choose to take a backup as part of the promotion, the completion of that backup also needs to finish before the task completes.
 Again, this depends on the size of the database.

-Remember that there is no High-Availability member until the promotion recipe completes.
+Remember that there is no High-Availability member until the promotion task completes.
 Likewise, if you have selected to have an initial backup, no backup exists until the second point completes or a manual backup is created.

 ### Upgrading while Promoting